OpenLMIS/openlmis-stockmanagement/NEW_SERVICE.md

   * deploy to test
   * deploy to sonar
 5. Publish the Service to DockerHub.
 Set the description to describe the service's role and link to the GitHub repository.
-6. add Service in Blue
+6. add Service in the Reference Distribution
 7. update Read The Docs